-After weeks of different rumors and leaks, the Dead Space remake was officially confirmed at EA Play 2021.
+After weeks of different rumours and leaks, the Dead Space remake was officially confirmed at EA Play 2021.

 The Dead Space remake wasn’t given any kind of release window, but it is in development for next-gen systems only, meaning PS5, Xbox Series X|S, and PC.
 The game is being built with the Frostbite Engine and is handled by EA Motive, who is best known as the developer of the recent Star Wars Squadrons.
 The original trilogy was developed by Visceral Games, which was shuttered by EA in 2017.

 The announcement didn’t show much at all but presented fans with a short teaser trailer showing a grisly space station as the iconic sounds of Necromorphs echoed in the background.
 As the camera zooms in Isaac Clarke’s backpack lights up and reveals the words Dead Space.
 A press release from EA says fans will “experience an improved story, characters, gameplay mechanics.”
 Phillippe Ducharme, Senior Producer of Dead Space, says the team at Motive has invited fans to give their feedback on the remake ever since the early days of development.
 With that in mind, it’s not exactly clear how far along in development the Dead Space remake actually is.
 You can watch the reveal trailer yourself down below.

 One of the most prolific survival-horror series of all time, it’s been eight years since the release of the last game in the series, Dead Space 3.
 The franchise was always known for its nail-biting horror and inventive combat, requiring players to hack off the limbs of enemies in order to both slow them down and kill them.
 Here’s EA’s description of the first game and remake,